-The Group provides depreciation on property, plant and equipment using the straight line method at the rates computed based on the estimated useful lives of the assets as estimated by the management which are equal to the corresponding rates prescribed in Schedule II to the Act for all property, plant and equipment except for Vehicles (used for ATM and Cashstern Management business) and plant and machinery.
+The Group provides depreciation on property, plant and equipment using the straight line method at the rates computed based on the estimated useful lives of the assets as estimated by the management which are in most cases equal to the corresponding rates prescribed in Schedule II to the Act.
+Certain assets are depreciated at lower rates.

+d) Property, plant and equipment (Continued)